 Erectile dysfunction (ED) is the inability of a man to achieve or maintain an erection sufficient for his sexual needs or the needs of his partner.
 Most men experience this at some point in their lives, usually by age 40, and are not psychologically affected by it.

 Some men, however, experience chronic, complete erectile dysfunction (impotence), and others experience partial or brief erections.
 Frequent erectile dysfunction can cause emotional and relationship problems, and often leads to diminished self-esteem.

 Erectile dysfunction has many causes,most of which are treatable.
 Impotence is not an inevitable consequence of aging.

 The term "erectile dysfunction" can mean the inability to achieve erection, an inconsistent ability to do so, or the ability to achieve only brief erections.
 These various definitions make estimating the incidence of erectile dysfunction difficult.

-Diseases (e.g., diabetes, kidney disease, alcoholism, atherosclerosis) account for as many as 70% of chronic ED cases and psychological factors (e.g., stress, anxiety, depression) may account for 10–20% of cases.
-Between 35 and 50% of men with diabetes experience ED.
+Diseases (e.g., diabetes, kidney disease, alcoholism, atherosclerosis) account for as many as 70 percent of chronic ED cases and psychological factors (e.g., stress, anxiety, depression) may account for 10–20 percent of cases.
+Between 35 and 50 percent of men with diabetes experience ED.